TateTheBait/WrenchWallet/readme.md

-USAGE: Players use /registerwallet to get a wallet item, where they can use the item to open a wallet "stash"
+USAGE:

-They also get a wallet on their character if they dont already have one!
+Players get a wallet on their character when spawned if they dont already have one!

+This script adds a wallet item that the players can use | When used a Ox "Stash" will open with the wallets specified ID.
+The Wallet ID allows players to steal wallets and take the items inside.